AdielTuson/rock-paper-scissors/plan.md

 //a function will take the user's and the computers choices, evaluate who is the winner and return a string that declares the winner of the round.
+//a new function called game() will use the playRound() function and keep the score of both the player and the computer for 5 rounds, and return a string that declares the winner of the game.